 Also, pay attention to issues that may arise while adapting all existing queries and dashboards to the new query language (PostgresSQL instead of MySQL’s SQL).
 Redshift also helps to solve your issues for adapting all existing queries and dashboards to their new query language by automatically sampling data into the most appropriate compression scheme.

 With Amazon Redshift, your data is organized in a better way.
 Query processing and sequential storage gives your enterprise an edge with improved performance as the data warehouse grows.
-Therefore, migrating to Redshift can be a crucial step to enabling big data analytics in your organization.
+Therefore, migrating from MySQL to Redshift can be a crucial step to enabling big data analytics in your organization.